Conorjbr/Oliver-St-John-Gogarty/README.md

 # Oliver St John Gogarty
 ## A website to outline a brief biography of a remarkable Dublin literary figure

-I wanted to create a historical website to give some basic biograpical information, pictures, bibliography etc. of a writer and historical period in which I have an interest.
+My goal was to create a historical website to give some basic biograpical information, pictures, bibliography etc. of a writer and historical period in which I have an interest.

 View the live project here : [Oliver St. John Gogarty](https://conorjbr.github.io/Oliver-St-John-Gogarty/)